jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-04b.md

 His fathers beheld, and they rejoiced and were glad;
 Presents and gifts they brought unto him.

-Then the lord rested, gazing upon her dead body,
-While he divided the flesh of the ... , and devised a cunning plan.
+Then the lord rested, gazing upon her dead body, while he divided the flesh of the ... , and devised a cunning plan.

 He split her up like a flat fish into two halves;
 One half of her he stablished as a covering for heaven.